loighic/proofs/CR_06b--in-class.md

 Begin by listing the premise or premises, and then work to the conclusion.
 When you are finished, if the proof is complete and correct, every line will have a `+` at the far right and Carnap will display the premises and conclusion above your proof (but that box won't turn green). **Your argument has to be valid, and the proof has to be correct.**

-When you're done, take a photo or a screenshot of your proof and submit it on Canvas ().
+When you're done, take a photo or a screenshot of your proof and submit it on Canvas ("(Carnap) proofs, assignment 7a, in-class").
 In the space for comments, list the other members of your group and the rules that they used like this:

 Abby: &E, vE, &I<br>
 Dave: ->E, &E, vI<br>